ajithpadman/PysysQ/README.md

 - `input_q`: the queue from which the packets will be multiplexed.
 - `output_qs`: the list of output queues to which the multiplexed packets will be pushed.
 - `clk`: The clock for timing the multiplex operation.
-- `helper`: the helper is an object of SQMuxDemuxHelper class to configure the multiplexing operation.
+- `helper`: the helper class from loaded plugins.
 ### 7. SQDemux
 SQDemux is a simulation object that demultiplexes packets from multiple input queues to a single output queue.
 #### Properties
 - `input_qs`: the list of input queues from which the packets will be demultiplexed.
 - `output_q`: the queue to which the demultiplexed packets will be pushed.
 - `clk`: The clock for timing the demultiplex operation.
-- `helper`: the helper is an object of SQMuxDemuxHelper class to configure the demultiplexing operation.
+- `helper`: the helper class from loaded plugins.

 ### 8. SQPktProcessor
 SQPktProcessor is a simulation object that processes packets with specific processing ticks.